tylernford/cocina_build/content/news/our-new-family-packages-for-takeout.md

 +++
 additional_info = ""
 category = "current"
-date = 2020-05-13T17:31:06Z
+date = 2020-08-11T15:31:06Z
-featured_photo = ""
+featured_photo = "/uploads/2020/08/11/family-packages-menu-august-2020.jpg"
 photos = []
-title = "Our New Family Packages for Takeout!" video_key = ""
+title = "Family Packages for Curbside Pick-up, Takeout and/or Delivery!!" video_key = ""

 +++
 **_Our Family-Style Packages feed up to 6 ppl and are $75._** The packages each come with our House Chips and Salsa and they _come out to about $12.50 per person._

 **The Tex-Mex Fave:**